palisades-lakes/multimethod-experiments/docs/generic_functions.md

 These are important issues, but orthogonal to what I'm talking about here.

+(I'm using 3 argument examples to simplify presentation, avoiding lots of ellipses.
+There's nothing special about 1 vs 2 vs 3 vs ...
+for simple argument lists.
+I'm going to defer dealing with more complicated argument specification.

+I'm also avoiding, for the moment, dealing with generic operations with multiple arities.
+The simple approach is to treat each arity independently.
+However, it may be useful at times to define a single method that can handle multiple arities, via some kind of &rest argument.)

 For a _simple operation_, `(f a b c)` means something like:

 * push `c b a` on the stack.
 * jump to the first instruction of `f` and start executing.

 A _generic operation_ is implemented indirectly, via a set of _methods_.
 In that case, `(f a b c)` turns into
 `((find-method f a b c) a b c)`, roughly:

 * push `c b a f` on the stack.
 * jump to the first instruction of `find-method` and start executing, returning with `c b a method` on the stack
 * pop `method` off the stack
 * jump to its first instruction and start executing.

+_**TODO**:_ Why 'generic' rather than 'polymorphic'?

 **Pro:** Generic operations offer an elegant form of modularity, permitting us to extend an existing software system